Things You May Not Know About Breast Cancer But Should

-On the basis of the spread of the Breast cancer to the surrounding Breast tissues, Breast Cancer can be termed as-
+On the basis of the spread of Breast cancer to the surrounding Breast tissues, it can be termed as-

-- In Situ- These Breast Cancers do not spread to their neighboring tissues.
+- In Situ- These diseases do not spread to their neighboring tissues.

 - Invasive (infiltrating)- These cancers do invade the breast cells/tissues in proximity.